 Ramin’s experience right here in Norfolk—as a supervisory prosecutor, trial lawyer, strategic thinker, and state legislative advocate—mean that Ramin is ready to run the Commonwealth’s Attorney’s Office on the day he is sworn in.
 Ramin’s track record proves that he will protect Norfolk’s citizens while ensuring that the system is fair for all.

-Ramin knows how to try a case, knows how to manage people, and is ready to manage the Norfolk Commonwealth’s Attorney’s Office the day he takes the oath of office.
+Ramin knows how to try a case, knows how to manage people, and has succeeded in hiring and retaining the most diverse and talented team of prosecutors and staff in Hampton Roads.
 Support Ramin in his campaign to serve the citizens of Norfolk.

-Ramin currently supervises the Drug Team, which prosecutes drug possession and distribution, driving under the influence of alcohol or drugs, and homicides related to motor vehicles.
-Ramin has served as a prosecutor in Norfolk for over eight years and has previously served as a Special Assistant United States Attorney for the Western District of Virginia and an Assistant Commonwealth’s Attorney in the City of Chesapeake.
+Ramin has served as a prosecutor in Norfolk for over twelve years and has previously served as a Special Assistant United States Attorney for the Western District of Virginia and an Assistant Commonwealth’s Attorney in the City of Chesapeake.
+Unlike most big-city prosecutors, Ramin goes to court regularly on his own cases, including some of the most serious matters in Norfolk.

 During his career as a prosecutor Ramin has handled practically every kind of case the office has had to offer, from murder to rape to home invasion to drug distribution to complex financial crimes.
 Ramin has served as sole chair or co-chair on 45 jury trials and as sole chair on countless bench trials.
 Ramin is proud that he began his career in criminal law as an Assistant Public Defender in the City of Richmond.